SharathSPhD/eskCCM/README.md

 ## ExtendedCCM Class

-The `ExtendedCCM` class extends the functionality of the standard `CCM` class by adding additional features for handling time lags, embedding dimensions, and applying the methodology based on the extended Convergent Cross Mapping (CCM) as described by Sugihara et al.
+The `ExtendedCCM` class extends the functionality of the standard `CCM` class by adding additional features for handling time lags, embedding dimensions, and distinguish between synchrony induced by strong unidirectional-forcing and true bidirectional causality and resolve transitive causal chains (Ye et al).

 ### Usage